Access4all/adg/pages/examples/sensible-aria-usage/expanded/README.md

 ## You could be also interested in

+Knowledge is power!
+Our guide has more to offer about:

 - [The purpose behind the WAI-ARIA standard](/knowledge/aria/purpose)
 - [Bad ARIA practices](/knowledge/aria/bad-practices)
 - [Sensible usage of ARIA roles and attributes](/examples/sensible-aria-usage)